yshavit/llm-notes/book/01-Introduction/03-vectors-matrices-tensors.md

 This subject can take up whole chapters of a math text book, but we only need to know a few things:

-- what a vector is
-- what a matrix it
+- what scalars, vectors, and matrices are
 - a tiny bit of what a tensor is
 - how to combine vectors using dot products
 - how to add matrices